Misterio77/website/_posts/2021-06-08-hello-world.md

 Here's a writeup on how i made this website

+**Notice: this website has evolved quite a lot since this post, this might not be up to date**

 I've been wanting to get into blogging random tech rants, maybe something useful too.
 Guides, maybe?

 Well, i kept putting this off for quite a while, as i just couldn't decide which way to build it.
 I've considered the big frameworks, server side rendering, handwritting static assets, all the stuff.